mivok/berks-monolith/README.md

 `~/.berkshelf/cookbooks`, but again VCS information is stripped out, and this contains all cookbooks, not just those associated with a specific Berksfile.

+# Installation

+Install from rubygems:

+    gem install berks-monolith

+Or to install the development version from a git clone:

+    rake install

 ## Usage

 ### berks-monolith install